10 Different Types of Frogs in Arizona

 The Boreal Chorus Frog is one type of frog that lives in Arizona.
 Boreal Chorus Frogs are a type of leopard frog, often with dark spots or stripes on their backs.
 They live near ponds and other bodies of water with vegetation nearby.

-These types of frogs in Arizona hibernate during the winter, as it can be hard to find food when they are not active.
+These wild frogs in Arizona hibernate during the winter, as it can be hard to find food when they are inactive.

 When they wake up from hibernation, they can eat about anything- insects, small rodents, worms, and amphibians.